About

 NorQuest Library Vision

-• Developing a flexible approach to service and program delivery
+• Developing an agile approach to service and program delivery

 • Pursuing intentional collaborations with college teaching, learning and service partners

-• Seeking out new technologies that support the innovation of library services, automation, and improved learner experiences
+• Seeking out new technologies that support the innovation of library services, automation and self-service

 NorQuest College Library recognizes that our catalogue and resource descriptions contain language that reflects the biases, norms, and perspectives of the time in which they were created.